 Marsh Lab celebrates newly accepted publication!

-PI Elizabeth Marsh and Marsh Lab alum Lisa Fazio just published a peer-reviewed journal article tittled, Retrieval-Based Learning in Children in Current Direction in Psychological Science!
+PI Dr. Elizabeth Marsh and Marsh Lab alum Lisa Fazio just published a peer-reviewed journal article tittled, Retrieval-Based Learning in Children in Current Direction in Psychological Science!

 Retrieval-Based Learning in Children is a review of the current literature supporting evidence for the benefits of retrieval-based learning for children in preschool, elementary school, and even infancy.